jeromeetienne/threex.objcoord/README.md

 threex.objcoord
 ===============

-threex.objcoord is a three.js module which does the coordinates conversion for you.
+threex.objcoord is a three.js module to help compute the object position in the various coordinates space.
 You can get ```.worldPosition``` of 3d objects, their ```.screenPosition``` or even their ```.cssPosition```!
 So you can put any domelement on a 3d object and have it follow it.
 Like a name for your avatars.